 Regular staining, or large amounts, is a sign of illness and should be checked by a vet.

 My rat is twitching or vibrating.
 What is it doing?

-Rats do some odd looking things.
+Rats do some odd-looking things.
 Many new owners are alarmed the first time they see a rat with the hiccups.
-Rat hiccups look much human ones, except they don’t make a noise.
-If the twitching or spasms, looks like a hiccup, it probably is.
-Keep an eye for prolonged twitching, and any unusual noises accompanying it.
+Rat hiccups look a lot like human versions, except they don’t make a noise.
+If the twitching or spasms look like a hiccup, it probably is.
+Keep an eye out for prolonged twitching, and any unusual noises accompanying it.

 My rat sways it’s head side to side.
 What is it doing?

 Does your rat have pink or red eyes?
-Rats don’t have very good eyesight at the best of times, but pink and red eyed rats have even poorer vision.
-A rat who can’t see very well will sway it’s head in order to focus.
+Rats don’t have very good eyesight at the best of times, but pink and red-eyed rats have eyesight that is even poorer than the black-eyed friends.
+A rat who can’t see very well will sway its head in order to focus properly.